pwnall/w3hear-js/README.md

 nvm alias default 0.10
 ```

-#### Ubuntu / Debian
+#### Ubuntu / Debian / Koding

 The following commands will install the prerequisites.
+This is the appropriate
+setup if you're using [Koding](https://koding.com/).

 ```bash
 sudo apt-get install build-essential cmake git python2.7 node.js